-California may just be the best place to find work as a handyperson.
-The state ranks first in the nation for employment in handyman services, with over 131,000 maintenance and repair workers.
+California may be one of the best places to find work as a handyperson.
+The state ranks second only behind New York in the nation for employment in handyman services, with over 137,000 maintenance and repair workers.

-Many of these workers earn an above-average wage, and four of the top 10 highest-paying metropolitan areas for maintenance and repair workers are located in the state of California.1
+Many of these business owners earn an above-average wage, and four of the top 10 highest-paying metropolitan areas for maintenance and repair workers are located in the state of California.

-If you’re wondering what type of work can a handyman do legally, it largely depends on the type of work you plan to do as a handyperson in this state.
+If you’re wondering what type of work can a handyman do legally, it largely depends on the type of work you plan to do.
 Learn more about the California handyman laws and insurance requirements in this guide, which covers the following topics:

 Do you need a license to be a handyman?

-If you plan to perform typical handyperson services, such as minor repairs and basic maintenance, it’s unlikely that you need a license.
+If you plan to perform typical handyperson services, such as minor repairs and basic maintenance, you will unlikely need a license.

-A common question we get is: does a handyman need a license in California?
-You only need a license in California if you plan to perform certain types of jobs that go beyond the scope of minor repairs.
-If your work will become a finished part of the structure (such as replacing flooring in an entire room or a bathroom remodel) and the total for the project exceeds $500, you must have a California general contractor license.
+You only need a license in California if you plan to perform certain types of jobs beyond the scope of minor repairs.
+The California Contractors State License Board (CSLB) limits unlicensed work to less than $500 including labor and materials.
+In that case, you must have a California general contractor license.

 What’s the difference between a handyman and a general contractor?

-Before we get into the details of obtaining a license in California, it’s important to clarify what it means to be a handyman — because this will affect whether or not you need a license and what type of insurance you’re going to need.
+Before we get into the details of obtaining a license in California, it’s important to clarify what it means to be a handyman — because this will affect whether or not you need a license and what type of insurance you will need.

-A handyman or handywoman is someone who does small repairs, carpentry or minor maintenance jobs.
+A handyperson does small repairs, carpentry or minor maintenance jobs.
 Typically, these jobs only involve one person.

-If you work on larger projects, such as building a deck or wiring a new kitchen that requires subcontractors, you could be considered a contractor, and you would need to get the appropriate license and insurance coverage.
+If you work on larger home improvement projects that are part of the structure, such as building a deck or wiring a new kitchen that requires subcontractors, you could be considered a contractor and need the appropriate license and insurance coverage.

-A handyperson is usually someone who can complete a job on their own.
-It’s important to understand the difference since unlicensed contractors could face fines, misdemeanor charges or even jail time.
+A handyperson is usually someone who can complete a job on their own, working directly with homeowners.
+Understanding the difference is important since unlicensed contractors could face fines, misdemeanor charges or even jail time.

 So what can a handyman do without a license?
 Here are some examples to help determine if the jobs you perform mean you’re a handyman or a general contractor.